What Is Crazing in Ceramics and How To Prevent It!

 Example:

-You may get Crazing from a Mayo glaze with and Laguna clay body.
-Switch to a different Glaze or Clay will do the trick.
-This may take a little experimenting but is well worth the final result.
+You may get crazing from a Mayo glaze with a Laguna clay body.
+Switching to a different Glaze or Clay will do the trick.
+This may take a little experimenting, but it is well worth the final result.

-Adding silica to your clay body or increase your firing temperature will also help prevent crazing.
+Adding silica to your clay body or increasing your firing temperature will also help prevent crazing.

 Adjust the Thermal Expansion of Your Glaze Recipe